Faishal003/OTP-Verification-in-Django/README.md

 # Getting started to run the server
 Run command in terminal:<br>
 Execute: `python manage.py runserver`<br>
-Open up a browser and visit: <span style="color: blue;">http://127.0.0.1:8000/</span> , the you will see the Website💥❤️.<br>
+Open up a browser and visit: <span style="color: blue;">http://127.0.0.1:8000/</span> , then you will see the Website💥❤️.<br>
 All Set! 🤩🔥
 # Note
-In settings.py file, use your personal email and password.
-Make sure you have enabled two factor authentication and create an app password in your gmail account.
+In the settings.py file, use your email and password.
+Make sure you have enabled two-factor authentication and create an app password in your Gmail account.